etchteam/offline-ux/src/offline-workflow.md

 |- workbox-config.js
 ```

-Then `workbox-config.js` can be updated to match the new folder structure&hellip;
+Our `workbox-config.js` file will need to be updated to match this new folder structure&hellip;

 ```javascript
 export default {